Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: DIFFERENTIABLE FLUID-STRUCTURE INTERACTION

-To model fluid-structure interaction, we extend the idea of treating the Navier-Stokes equations as an optimization problem.
-First, the FSI is modeled as an additional constraint in the form of no-slip boundary conditions, where the velocity of the fluid must equal the velocity of the solid at the boundary.
-To do so, we use the immersed boundary method \cite{peskin_immersed_2002}, which separates the fluid ($u$) and solid ($x^{b}$) meshes into a fixed Eulerian grid and a floating Lagrangian-boundary mesh, respectively, as illustrated in Figure \ref{fig:immersed_boundary_visual}.
-The coupling between the meshes is formulated as a convolution matrix that maps the fluid cell velocities to the boundary node locations, allowing us to formulate the no-slip constraint,
+To model the FSI, we extend the idea of treating the Navier-Stokes equations as an optimization problem.
+First, the FSI is modeled as an additional constraint in the form of no-slip boundary conditions, where the velocity of the fluid must equal the velocity of the robot at the boundary.
+To do so, we use the immersed-boundary method \cite{peskin_immersed_2002}, which separates the fluid ($u$) and robot ($x^{b}$) meshes into a fixed Eulerian grid and a floating Lagrangian-boundary mesh, respectively, as illustrated in Figure \ref{fig:immersed_boundary_visual}.
+The coupling between the meshes is formulated as a convolution matrix, $E \in \R^{n_{b} \times n_{u}}$ that maps the fluid cell velocities to the boundary node locations, allowing us to formulate the no-slip constraint,

-where $u^{b}_{k+1} \in \R^{n_{b}}$ contains the velocities of the boundary nodes and $\theta \in \R^{n_{\theta}}$ represents parameters of the boundary, such as shape parameters and the boundary state, $x_{k+1}$.
-We then apply \eqref{eq:no-slip-condition} to our Navier-Stokes formulation as an additional constraint, providing us with the full fluid-structure interaction problem:
+where $u^{b}_{k+1} \in \R^{n_{b}}$ contains the velocities of the boundary nodes and $\theta \in \R^{n_{\theta}}$ represents parameters of the robot, such as shape parameters and the state, $x_{k+1}$.
+We then apply \eqref{eq:no-slip-condition} to our Navier-Stokes formulation as an additional constraint, providing us with the full FSI problem:

 We solve \eqref{eq:FSI-momentum-discrete}--\eqref{eq:FSI-continuity-discrete} using a Gauss-Newton method, in which the equations are locally linearized to compute an update step,